AqwamCreates/DataPredict/docs/TermsAndConditions.md

 * Sell, resell, distribute, sublicense, or otherwise transfer the Library, in whole or in part, to any third party, whether for profit or not;
 * Modify, adapt, translate, reverse engineer, decompile, disassemble, or create derivative works of the Library;
 * Remove or alter any copyright, trademark, or other proprietary notices or labels contained in the Library;
-* Use the Library for cheat development, use, or any activities falling within that category, unless explicitly approved by the person/company/organization that owns the target application or the Licensor.
+* Use the Library for cheat/exploit development, use, or any activities falling within that category, unless explicitly approved by the person/company/organization that owns the target application or the Licensor.
 * Use the Library for anti-exploit or anti-cheat evasion purposes, or engage in any actions intended to circumvent security measures, unless explicitly approved by the person/company/organization that owns the target application or the Licensor.
 * Use the Library in any manner that violates any applicable laws or regulations.